Speech error: Information obtained from performance additions

 An example of the information that can be obtained is the use of "um" or "uh" in a conversation.
-These might be meaningful words that tell different things, one of which is to hold a place in the conversation so as not to be interrupted.
+These might be meaningful words that tell different things, one of which is to hold a place in the conversation to prevent interruption.
 There seems to be a hesitant stage and fluent stage that suggest speech has different levels of production.
 The pauses seem to occur between sentences, conjunctional points and before the first content word in a sentence.
 That suggests that a large part of speech production happens there.

 Schachter et al. (1991) conducted an experiment to examine if the numbers of word choices affect pausing.
 They sat in on the lectures of 47 undergraduate professors from 10 different departments and calculated the number and times of filled pauses and unfilled pauses.
 They found significantly more pauses in the humanities departments as opposed to the natural sciences.
-These findings suggest that the greater the number of word choices, the more frequent are the pauses, and hence the pauses serve to allow us time to choose our words.
+These findings suggest a correlation between the quantity of word choices and the frequency of pauses, hence the pauses serve to give speakers time to choose their words.

-Slips of the tongue are another form of "errors" that can help us understand the process of speech production better.
-Slips can occur at various levels: syntactic, phrasal, lexical-semantic, morphological, and phonological.
-They can take multiple forms, such as additions, substitutions, deletions, exchanges, anticipations, perseverations, shifts, and haplologies M.F.
-Garrett, (1975).
-Slips are orderly because language production is orderly.
+Slips of the tongue can occur at various levels: syntactic, phrasal, lexical-semantic, morphological, and phonological.
+They can take multiple forms, such as additions, substitutions, deletions, exchanges, anticipations, perseverations, shifts, and haplologies.

 There are some biases shown through slips of the tongue.
 One kind is a lexical bias which shows that the slips people generate are more often actual words than random sound strings.
-Baars Motley and Mackay (1975) found that it was more common for people to turn two actual words to two other actual words than when they do not create real words.
-This suggests that lexemes might overlap somewhat or be stored similarly.
+Baars Motley and Mackay (1975) found that it was more common for people to turn two actual words into two other actual words than when they do not create real words.

 A second kind is a semantic bias which shows a tendency for sound bias to create words that are semantically related to other words in the linguistic environment.
 Motley and Baars (1976) found that a word pair like "get one" will more likely slip to "wet gun" if the pair before it is "damp rifle".
-These results suggest that we are sensitive to how things are laid out semantically.
+These results suggest that people are sensitive to how things are laid out semantically.